-How to Save Energy with Dehumidifiers
+Save Energy with Your Dehumidifier

 This guide will show you how to save money by saving energy with dehumidifiers.
 It has many pages of energy tips for buying and using portable dehumidifiers, and shows how to use whole house dehumidifiers more efficiently.
-Dehumidifiers are mechanically similar to air conditioners and are also expensive to use.
-With the help of this guide, you may be able to use portable dehumidifiers in place of your whole house dehumidifier to lower your electric bills. bbbbbbbbbb bbbbbb bbbbbbb bbbbbb bbbbbbbbb bbbbbbb fffbbbbbbbbbb
+Dehumidifiers

 Residential Dehumidifier Basics

 A whole house dehumidifier removes moisture for the whole house.
-It is located close to the furnace and/or central air conditioner, and will have an air duct which brings in air from inside the house (a dedicated air return).
-It removes moisture from this air and sends it through the house ducts to the registers.
+It is located close to the furnace and/or central air conditioner, and will have an air duct which brings in air from inside the

 Portable dehumidifiers remove the humidity from a room, an open basement or an open first floor.